susannb15/style-transfer-trump/README.md

 ##  SETUP AND REQUIREMENTS

 This code runs on Python 3.6 and torch 1.10.
-If you use conda you can create the needed environment like this:
+You can install all dependencies needed to run the code with this:

+pip install -r requirements.txt

+or via conda:

-conda env create --file style_transfer.yml conda activate style_transfer
+conda env create --file style_transfer.yml

+conda activate style_transfer

 ## DATA